tbrugz/sqldump/README.markdown

 - Does schema-dumping, using (mainly) standard java API, by way of `java.sql.DatabaseMetaData`
 - Can do data-dumping
 - Can be used with any JDBC-compliant databases
-- Generates Entity-Relationship diagrams based on Tables and FKs (graphML output)
+- Generates Entity-Relationship diagrams based on Tables and FKs (graphML output - [yEd](http://www.yworks.com/products/yed/) recommended)
 - Flexible schema output patterns (based on schema name, object type and object name)
 - Translation of metadata (column types, ...) between different RDBMS dialects/implementations (partial)